ATLANTA — President Joe Biden signed a bill in 2021 for Juneteenth to become a federal holiday.

-It’s the first time the U.S. has added a federal holiday to the calendar since Martin Luther King, Jr. Day in 1983.
+It was the first time the U.S. has added a federal holiday to the calendar since Martin Luther King, Jr. Day in 1983.

 Channel 2′s Tyisha Fernandes talked to Dr. Daniel Black, a professor of Black history at Clark Atlanta University, about the significance of the holiday, and how many people don’t know a lot about it.